almindor/etherwall/README.md

 Etherwall is a free software wallet/front-end for Ethereum Geth*.

+## Usage

+Etherwall should auto-detect geth's IPC file/name and work "out of the box" as long as geth is running.

+If Etherwall fails to detect the IPC file/name you can specify it in the settings panel.

+Do not run Ethwerwall while geth is syncing unless you really need the old transactions listed.
+See caveats for more info.

 ## License

 Etherwall is licensed under the GPLv3 license.
 See LICENSE for more info.